DataBiosphere/terra-workspace-manager/README.md

 ```

 If you're working on adding new pacts and making local changes to them, it might be helpful to use a local
-pactbroker instead.
-To set up a local pactbroker, see:
+Pact Broker instead.
+To set up a local Pact Broker, see:
 [Contract Test Local Development](https://broadworkbench.atlassian.net/wiki/spaces/IRT/pages/2829680649/Contract+Test+Local+Development).

-Once you have a local pactbroker, you can override the `PACT_BROKER_URL` environment variable:
+Once you have a local Pact Broker, you can override the `PACT_BROKER_URL` environment variable:

 ```
 PACT_BROKER_URL=http://localhost:9292 ./gradlew verifyPacts